Our Mission

 Research at KITLV is interdisciplinary by nature and characterized by approaches including (1) a strong historical dimension exploring (dis)continuities from the (pre)colonial to the postcolonial period and (2) an anthropological perspective; both of which aim to bring human agency into focus and investigate questions concerning motivation and signification; while (3) a political approach focuses on broader frameworks of power that mediate between global forces and local actors.
 History, anthropology, and the study of politics and language all offer comparative approaches for opening windows to wider global connections.
 Archival research, field work and textual and visual analysis are vital to this enterprise.
 KITLV research is characterized by an ongoing reflection on the historical linkages between (post)colonial scholarship and collections policies.
 This implies methodological reflection on the uses of colonial archives, and on the meaning and impact of e-technologies in academic research and data management.

-KITLV invests in three long-term research themes: State, Violence and Citizenship, Mobility and Belonging and Governance of Climate Change Adaptation.
+KITLV invests in three long-term research themes: State, Violence and Citizenship, Mobility and Belonging and Climate Governance.
 These themes, relevant to the processes of post-colonial state formation and globalisation in South East Asia and the Caribbean at large, are connected by interrelated questions concerning the dynamics of power, meaning and belonging.
 KITLV aims to translate these themes into agenda-setting projects conducted by research teams consisting of senior scholars, postdoctoral researchers, PhD candidates and visiting fellows.

 State, Violence and Citizenship